 A groat was a coin worth 4 pence.
 It was minted from the 14th century to the 17th century.

 In the Middle Ages merchants and skilled workers organized themselves into guilds.
 Each town had its own guilds.
 In the large towns, each trade had a guild e.g. the smiths guild.
-The guild fixed prices, hours of work and wages paid to apprentices.
-It also inspected members work and they could be fined for shoddy work.
-Guilds also looked after members in time of misfortune such as sickness.
+The guild fixed prices, hours of work, and wages paid to apprentices.
+It also inspected member's work and they could be fined for shoddy work.
+Guilds also looked after members in times of misfortune such as sickness.
 The merchants guild usually met in a guildhall, which later often became the place where council meetings were held.

 This was a long pole with a spear point on its end and an ax below it.
 A history of Weapons

 These began in 1300 when Edward I decreed that silver artifacts should be taken to the Goldsmiths Hall in London and tested for purity.
 If they passed the test they were given a Hallmark.
 Gold was also hallmarked.

 This is a corruption of All Hallows evening.
 Hallow is an old word for saint.
 All Hallows evening was the eve of All Saints Day 1 November A history of Halloween

 Hanging was used from Saxon times to the 20th century.
 Until 1783 the prisoner usually died from asphyxiation.
 In effect, he was strangled with a rope as he dangled in the air.
 Then a system was devised in which the prisoner fell through a trap door and as the rope snapped taught his neck broke.
 Until 1868 executions were carried out in public and they attracted large crowds.
 'Hanging fairs' were a popular form of entertainment.
 The last people to be hanged suffered that fate in 1964.
 A history of Punishments